 The flow meter will come completely apart for cleaning.
 First remove the meter from the panel.
 Remove the four small screws that hold the stainless steel bracket in place.
-Carefully wedge out the steel bracket.
-Above where the bracket was removed, there is a clear plastic slide-out.
-Use a flat bladed screwdriver to pull it out carefully.
-Once it is out, insert your flathead into the space it was removed from and gently nudge upwards to remove the top piece.
+Carefully pry off the bracket.
+On the very top of the meter is a clear plastic slide-off cover over an Allen screw.
+Use a flat bladed screwdriver to push the cover off.
+Holding the meter upright, remove the Allen screw with a 1⁄4" Allen wrench.
 Invert the flow meter and catch the ball as it falls out.
-You can use tooth paste or plastic window polish to polish the inside using a small bottle brush, or simply a q-tip.
+You can use tooth paste or plastic window polish to polish the inside using a small bottle brush.
 Clean the ball and give it a few coats of wax.
 If the O-rings are damaged or the unit has been leaking, install new O-rings using a little silicone grease to ease assembly.
 These are standard O-rings and should be available at most larger auto parts or bearing stores.
 Reassemble in reverse.